Running Interactive Scripts

 self.tab.render()

 JavaScript can now modify the web page!Note that while rendering will update to account for the new HTML, any added scripts or style sheets will not properly load, and removed style sheets will (incorrectly) still apply.
-I’ve left fixing that to an exercise.
+I’ve left fixing that as Exercise 9-7.

 Let’s try this out in our guest book.
 Say we want a 100-character limit on guest book entries to prevent long, incoherent rants from making it in.